Stocks, yields end higher after Fed raises interest rates

 The move marks a shift in policy by the Fed away from maintaining ultra-low interest rates as it seeks to tame inflation, which is running at the highest level since the early 1980s.
 Rate hikes eventually result in higher loan rates for many consumers and businesses.

-The S&P 500 was up 1.5% as of 3:33 p.m.
-Eastern.
-The benchmark index had been up about 2% in morning trading, then lost nearly all its gains, before regaining its footing.
-The Dow Jones Industrial Average pulled itself out of the red, rising 288 points, or 0.9%, to 33,843.
-The Nasdaq composite also recovered from a mid-afternoon fade and was up 2.8%.

-Bond yields rose sharply after the Fed's announcement.
-The yield on the 10-year Treasury rose to 2.24% before sliding down to 2.17%.
+Bond yields rose sharply after the Fed’s announcement.
+The yield on the 10-year Treasury rose to 2.20%, then hovered at 2.17% by late afternoon.
 It was at 2.15% late Tuesday.
-The 2-year Treasury yield rose to 2% then eased back to 1.93%, still a big move from 1.85% a day earlier.
+The 2-year Treasury yield rose to 2% then eased back to 1.94%, still a big move from 1.85% a day earlier.

+“The market got what it expected,” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.
+“Interest rates need to be higher.
+Inflation needs to be under control, and the risk to everything is a lot greater from high inflation than it is from high interest rates.”

 The Fed is trying to slow the economy enough to tamp down the high inflation sweeping the country, but not so much as to trigger a recession.
 It is part of a larger movement by central banks around the world to pull the plug on the support they poured into the global economy after the pandemic struck.